-- 335. Answer: The sponsor should promptly notify all concerned investigators/institutions of findings that could adversely affect the safety of the subjects and should expedite the reporting of all SUSARs to all concerned investigators/institutions (ICH E6).
-The most important thing is to inform investigators of safety profile changes, not of individual SUSAR reports.
-For example, information derived from SUSAR reports could be provided via investigators' letters including both an updated benefit-risk evaluation and risk mitigation measures. - 336.
+- investigators' letters including both an updated benefit-risk evaluation and risk mitigation measures. - 349.
 However, SUSAR reports contain unblinded data that usually should not be sent to investigators.
-The submission of individual safety reports to investigators may be justified if unblinded data is relevant for the management of the SAR. - 337.
+The submission of individual safety reports to investigators may be justified if unblinded data is relevant for the management of the SAR. - 350.
 The safety information for investigators should be concise and practical.
 Whenever possible, the information on SUSARs should be at least a list of SUSARs that occurred at their MS, national territory, together with a summary analysis of safety profile and updated benefit risk for the ongoing clinical trials.